projekt-opal/dcat-qa/README.md

 ## Botkit Twitter Adapter

-The code for the Twitter adapter for botkit can be found on [Github](https://github.com/martenls/botkit/tree/twitter-adapter/packages/botbuilder-adapter-twitter) but a local copy is provided as well under `sninterface-botkit/twitter-bot/botbuilder-adapter-twitter`
+The code for the Twitter adapter for botkit can be found on [Github](https://github.com/martenls/botkit/tree/twitter-adapter/packages/botbuilder-adapter-twitter) but a copy is included in the project as well under `sninterface-botkit/twitter-bot/botbuilder-adapter-twitter`

 # Web Bot